weaverryan/stimulus-bundle/README.md

 # StimulusBundle: Symfony integration with Stimulus!

+This bundle adds:

-This bundle adds some Twig `stimulus_*` functions & filters to add Stimulus controllers, actions & targets in your templates.
+A) Twig `stimulus_*` functions & filters to add Stimulus controllers, actions & targets in your templates.
+B) Integration with Symfony UX & AssetMapper

-It also includes a helper to build the Stimulus data attributes and use them in your services.
+C) A helper service to build the Stimulus data attributes and use them in your services.

 Install the bundle with: